george24601/notes/microservice/springCloud/auth.md

 separate authen and authorization filter

 OAuth 2 client credentials grant is designed for communications between services.
-Authentication for client credentials grant typically involves passing a shared secret,

-Validation steps needed:

-Check that the JWT is well formed
-Check the signature
-Validate the standard claims
-Check the Client permissions (scopes)

-bearer token is normally some kind of secret value created by the authentication server.
+Authentication for client credentials grant typically involves passing a shared secret, bearer token is normally some kind of secret value created by the authentication server.
 It isn't random; it is created based upon the user giving you access and the client your application getting access.

 Refresh tokens are stored in DB and will have long expiration (example: 1 month).